Cradev/shotter/README.md

 To do
 -------------
  > - Make the command line arguments prettier/easier to use.
  > - Create a GUI app or make the script watch certain folders for file changes and automatically upload.
  > - By doing the above hopefully make the project easier to use for non-tech savy users.
  > - Add automatic copying of link to clip-board on linux too.
- > - Make the code more pretty and easier to add to/modify.
  > - More awesomeness.

 Installation